Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Approach

-Our encoding scheme in Eq (\ref{eq:video-level-sim}) is different from the standard BoW \cite{sivic2003video_google} and soft-weighting BoW encoding \cite{tmm10:yjiang}.
-First, the traditional BoW encodes local descriptors, such as SIFT and STIP, which requires a dictionary orders of magnitude greater than our frame set.
-Thus directly using standard BoW \cite{sivic2003video_google} to our problem will make the generated video-level features too sparse to be discriminative.
-Second, the soft-weighting encoding assigns one visual feature point to multiple clusters using typically \pl{exponential} or Gaussian kernel, to downweight the contribution to the clusters that are not closest to the feature.
-However, in our problem one video frame can express multiple emotions simultaneously.
-For example, Figure \ref{fig:Grief-Graudation-video} shows an example of both grief and happiness.
-Thus in Eq (\ref{eq:video-level-sim}), one feature instance $\mathbf{x}_{i,j}$ can equally contribute to different encoding bins.
-In other words, we make use of a uniform kernel instead.
+Our encoding scheme ITE also differs from the standard BoW \cite{sivic2003video_google} and soft-weighting BoW \cite{tmm10:yjiang,Zhou2016Effective}.
+The standard BoW encodes local descriptors, such as SIFT and STIP, which requires a dictionary orders of magnitude greater than our frame set.{} Thus directly using standard BoW \cite{sivic2003video_google} on our problem will make the generated video-level features too sparse to be discriminative.
+Second, soft-weighting encoding, as a sophisticated and refined version of standard BoW, weight the significance of visual words with decaying weights on more cluster center bins.
+In contrast, due to the diverse nature of emotions (as explained in Section \ref{section:psyc-theories}), one single video frame may equally evoke multiple emotions from viewers.
+We allow one feature vector $\mathbf{x}_{i,j}$ to equally contribute to multiple encoding bins (Eq. \ref{eq:video-level-sim}).

-The encoding scheme from the frame-level deep features to the video-level emotional representation helps the standard video emotion recognition tasks.
-Given a test video $V_{k}\in Te$, its class label can be estimated as

-where $\mathcal{L}\left(\cdot\right)$ is the predictor trained from the video-level feature set $S_{Tr}$ of the training video set $Tr$.
-In this paper, we use the support vector machines (SVM) classifier with chi-square kernel as the predictor $\mathcal{L}\left(\cdot\right)$.
-The procedure of the ITE based supervised emotion recognition is summarized in Algorithm \ref{Alg: ITE}.